porelli/firefox-sync/README.md

 ### Desktop

 1. point a browser tab to `about:config` and search for `identity.sync.tokenserver.uri`
-1. Change it from the default to `https://firefox-sync.example.com/1.0/sync/1.5`
+1. change it from the default to `https://firefox-sync.example.com/1.0/sync/1.5`
-1. Log in to Firefox and start syncing.
+1. log in to Firefox and start syncing.

+#### Debug
+1. check logs pointing a browser tab to `about:sync-log`

 ### Android

 1. go to App Menu `⋮` > `Settings` > `About Firefox` and click the logo 5 times.
 You should see a `debug menu enabled` notification
 1. go back to the main setting menu and you will see `Sync Debug` at the top, just under the `Syncronize and save your data` box.
 Tap on it
-1. Tap on `Custom Sync server` and set it to `https://firefox-sync.example.com/1.0/sync/1.5`
+1. tap on `Custom Sync server` and set it to `https://firefox-sync.example.com/1.0/sync/1.5`
-1. Log in to Firefox and start syncing.
+1. log in to Firefox and start syncing.

 ### iOS

 1. go to App Menu `≡` > `Settings` and tap 5 times on the version number (i.e.: `Firefox 127.1 (42781)`) towards the bottom
 1. go back at the top of the main setting menu and you will see `Advanced Sync Settings` at the top, just under the `Sync and Save Data`.
 Tap on it
-1. Activate `Use Custom FxA Content Server` and set `Custom Account Content Server URI` to `https://firefox-sync.example.com/1.0/sync/1.5`
+1. activate `Use Custom FxA Content Server` and set `Custom Account Content Server URI` to `https://firefox-sync.example.com/1.0/sync/1.5`
-1. Log in to Firefox and start syncing.
+1. log in to Firefox and start syncing.

 ## Credits
 - [Mozilla](https://www.mozilla.org/) for [Firefox](https://www.mozilla.org/firefox) and opensourcing all their software, incuding the backend